 Giving you the bells during the generosity and gratitude lesson was a happy moment for us.
 We hope you will enjoy using those in the classroom.
 Now that you have your bells and breathing balls, start using them to practice SEL techniques every day!
 Consistent practice is key.
 We have another gift for you this week!
 Check out the Generosity and Gratitude Poster (or this printer-friendly black and white version) for your classroom and some ideas (Teacher Tips) on how to engage your students in showing generosity and gratitude.

 Mindful Seeing + Emotions

 Mindful Seeing and Mindful Emotions are both rich lessons you can use at any time to give yourself and your students a mindful pause in your day.
 Pausing to look closely at your surroundings or to gaze out the window in awe at nature are both beautiful practices that offer rest and respite from the fast pace of the school schedule.
 You might even notice what emotions come and go as you practice mindful seeing.

 Mindful Eating + Mindful Movement

 This week we experimented with Mindful Eating and Mindful Movement, both practices that help us slow down, enjoy the present moment and savor the good.

-This week we have a little something different for you to enjoy: 4-minute audio on mindful movement.
+This week we have a little something different for you to enjoy: a 4-minute audio to help energize your afternoon.
 And remember to take a look at the Teacher Tips this week for some inspiration and bonus ideas for you and your students.

 Mindful Walking + Test-taking